kennethkn/instagram-activities-wipe/README.md

-# delete-instagram-comments-likes
+# instagram-activities-wipe

-A Python script that automates deleting all your Instagram comments or likes with the help of [Selenium](https://github.com/SeleniumHQ/selenium).
+Wipe Instagram comments/likes with Selenium automation in Python.

-This script was created because Instagram does not provide a "Select All" button when you are trying to delete your comments and likes.
+Instagram does not provide a "Select All" button for deleting comments and likes.
 Users are forced to manually select each like and comment to delete them.
 This script automates that process.

 **Hope it helps!** Star this repo to save it for later :wink: